-3.2.
-Contribution of $\beta$ -AS and Mechanical Stretch to Time Lapse of LF Oscillations in APD
+197 3.2 Contribution of β -AS and mechanical stretch to time lapse of LF oscillations in APD

-The individual and combined contributions of phasic $\beta$ -AS and mechanical stretch to the time lapse in the occurrence of LF oscillations of APD is presented in Figure 3, left panel.
-As can be observed from the figure, individual application of phasic $\beta$ -AS had a major role in the time required for APD oscillations to develop, whereas individual mechanical stretch had a more marginal influence, with the vast majority of simulated cells developing LF oscillations in response to phasic stretch in less than 1 min.
-When the effects of $\beta$ -AS and stretch were combined, the APD convergence time was reduced with respect to that corresponding to only $\beta$ -AS for practically all cells.
+The individual and combined contributions of phasic β -AS and mechanical stretch to the time lapse in the occurrence of LF oscillations of APD is presented in Fig. 3, left panel.
+As can be observed from the figure, individual application of phasic β -AS had a major role in the time required for APD oscillations to develop, whereas individual mechanical stretch had a more marginal influence, with the vast majority of simulated cells developing LF oscillations in response to phasic stretch in less than one minute.
+When the effects of β -AS and stretch were combined, the APD convergence time was reduced with respect to that corresponding to only β -AS for practically all cells.